24/7 Admissions | Call Now: (800) 939-6636

 Fentanyl

-With about 100 times more potency than morphine, this opioid’s withdrawal symptoms can make patients choose to leave recovery.
+With about 100 times more potency than morphine, this opioid’s withdrawal symptoms can make clients choose to leave recovery.
 Detox proves difficult for women, and relapse and cravings make it a higher risk than for men.

 Heroin